sarathchandra2812/chicago-taxi/README.md

 %run data_explore.py
 ~~~

-and then call the pre-built functions.
+Then call the pre-built functions.
 For example, to get the general descriptive statistics, such as min and median, of the columns.
 ~~~
 data_describe(df)
 ~~~